Strong mobile sector in Kazakhstan sees start of a boom in mobile broadband services

 - On the economic front, after Kazakhstan experienced an eight-year period in which GDP had been growing at an annual rate in excess of 8%, a major slowdown occurred in 2008/2009;

-- A modest but sustained recovery in the local economy was taking place in the short term; GDP growth of between 5% and 6% was estimated/expected by the IMF for 2012 and 2013.
+- A modest but sustained recovery in the local economy was taking place in the short term; GDP growth of around 5% was forecast by the IMF for both 2013 and 2014.

 Kazakhstan – key telecom parameters – 2012 - 2013